Joc Pederson Player Props: Giants vs. Padres

 Joc Pederson At The Plate

-- Pederson has two doubles, a triple, two home runs and nine walks while hitting .233.
+- Pederson is batting .229 with three doubles, a triple, two home runs and nine walks.

-- In nine of 14 games this season, Pederson has picked up at least one hit, including one game with multiple hits.
+- In 10 of 15 games this season, Pederson has picked up at least one hit, including one game with multiple hits.

-- He has hit a home run in two of 14 games played this year, and in 3.8% of his plate appearances.
+- In 15 games played this season, he has gone deep in two of them.

-- Pederson has driven home a run in seven games this year (50.0%), including more than one RBI in 21.4% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.